adithyardy/mac_weighingmachine/README.md

 - **SwiftUI** for the user interface
 - **Combine** for reactive data flow
 - **Open Multi-Touch Support library** for low-level trackpad access

-### Open Multi-Touch Support Library

-This project relies heavily on the excellent work by **Takuto Nakamura** ([@Kyome22](https://github.com/Kyome22)) and the [Open Multi-Touch Support library](https://github.com/Kyome22/OpenMultitouchSupport).
-The library provides:

-- Access to global multitouch events on macOS trackpads
-- Detailed touch data including position, pressure, angle, and density
-- Thread-safe async/await support for touch event streams
-- Touch state tracking and comprehensive sensor data

-**License**: MIT License - Copyright (c) 2019 TakutoNakamura

-## Disclaimer

-This application is for experimental and educational purposes.
-While efforts have been made to ensure accuracy, TrackWeight should not be used for critical measurements or commercial applications where precision is essential.
-Always verify measurements with a calibrated scale for important use cases.